kieranelby/KingOfTheEtherThrone/templates/README.nunjucks.md

 <a name="AndFinally"/>
 ## And Finally

-This is intended as a bit of fun and to explore what a contract running on the Ethereum blockahin can do.
+This is intended as a bit of fun and to explore what a contract running on the Ethereum blockchain can do.
 Please don't spend money you can't afford to lose - keep it fun.
-And if you suspect that spending cryptocurrencies on virtual thrones for non-existent kingdoms is illegal in your jurisdiction, please avoid participating (and complain to your political representatives).
+And if you suspect that spending crypto-currencies on virtual thrones for non-existent kingdoms is illegal in your jurisdiction, please avoid participating (and complain to your political representatives).